JohnnyLdeAlba/ecco-text-generator-html5/README.md

 # How Was This Made?

-The background animation used in this generator incorporates a ripple effect that is also an algorithm ported from the original games!
+The background animation used in this generator incorporates a ripple effect from the original games that was ported from 68000 assembly to Javascript!

-(Credit those who helped here)
+# Credits

-Jake ( Twitter: @fiuefey ) for providing numbers and Icelandic character support.
+[Jake](https://twitter.com/fiuefey) for providing numbers and Icelandic character support.

-Brad Corrupts ( Twitter: @Reaper_man02 ) who reverse engineered the original Ecco the Dolphin ripple generating algorythm from which he was able to find various effects.
-Although this generator uses code reverse engineered from Ecco 2, it was Brad's findings that inspired the effect portion of this generator.
+[Brad Corrupts](https://twitter.com/Reaper_man02) who discovered the various effects the ripple generator can produce.

 # Dependancies